jenkinslaw/pli-bd/README.md

 as a Chrome extension script.

-This step is needed because Chrome does not currently load any required libraries specified in the GreaseMOnkey script configuration.
+This step is needed because Chrome does not currently load any required libraries specified in the GreaseMonkey script configuration.

 Modification: